adityasanehi/wol-server/README.md

-# Wake on LAN Server for Raspberry Pi
+# Wake on LAN Server for Raspberry P

 A lightweight Wake on LAN server that can be installed on Raspberry Pi or other lightweight Linux devices.